29.01.2026: New AI & ML research positions available at HAIML!

 To apply for a thesis, please send an email to Dr. Sebastian Bader containing the following information:

-• List of MMIS AI-lectures you have attended, including the final grade achieved by you
+• List of HAIML AI-lectures you have attended, including the final grade achieved by you

 • Summary of your study results so far